This stoves article is one of my oldest articles and one of my most popular.

 Here is my rough guide (and I do mean rough!) to the different stove uses.

-Also, I define a meal as enough for a basic backpacking meal such as couscous with a chicken packet and with enough water for a hot drink.
+- I define a meal as enough for a basic backpacking meal such as couscous with a chicken packet and with enough water for a hot drink.
 For me, that equated one ounce of alcohol for most of my cooking or using the equivalent with my canister stove on a low flame.
-I never had to use more fuel than that, but I’ve used my stove enough where I make it work with a min. amount of fuel.
+I never had to use more fuel than that, overall but I’ve used my stoves enough where I make it work with a minimum amount of fuel.
 As many experienced stove users.

-A quick note on Chemistry 101: In case your 10th grade chemistry class was forgotten (and remembering the cute blonde who you had a crush on when you were sixteen does not count!), here is a quick reminder: Fuel volume and fuel weight are not a one for one ratio.
+A quick note on Chemistry 101: In case you forgot your 10th-grade chemistry class (and remembering the cute student who you had a crush on when you were sixteen does not count!), here is a quick reminder: Fuel volume and fuel weight are not a one for one ratio.
 One ounce of fuel by volume does not weigh one ounce.
 One ounce of alcohol (by volume) weighs approx. .8 oz.
-A 10 oz of bottle of fuel weighs about 8oz (not counting the weight of the bottle).
+A 10 oz of a bottle of fuel weighs about 8oz (not counting the weight of the container).
 White Gas weighs slightly less per ounce; 10oz of fuel weighs about 7.5 oz.
 And so on…

 On to the stove comparison!